mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 from scratch.
 It aims to be accessible to beginners~intermediates, and we'll use the maintenance of the Ember Guides FR as a theme to introduce many concepts like using a modern node version, running commands, managing files and making API requests.
-However, it's not a "tutorial" so to speak, because we create the script in an existing app, we don't start from a blank page nor expect you to achieve exactly the same thing.
+However, it's not a "tutorial", because we create the script in an existing app.
+We don't start from a blank page nor expect you to achieve exactly the same thing.

 ❌ This article won't be about how to bootstrap a translation project and how to organize it to make it work in the long term.
 I can simply say that automating